 For those who may be interested in creating an historical timeline of their own organization, we at the BRC wanted to give you a bit of insight into the process that we went through in order to create this timeline.

 That being said, we did run into a few problems.
 For example, Knight Lab timelines only accept images that have their own URL.
 This created an issue as all of the images featured in the timeline came directly from Kyle Ingrid Johnson’s “When All Give, All Gain…” and as such did not have a URL.
 In order to combat this, we uploaded all of the images featured in the timeline from Johnson’s document to Northeastern’s Digital Repository Service (DRS) which gave them a URL to link back to.
-This is an issue to keep in mind if you want to eventually make a Knight Lab timeline yourself.
+This process — pulling out images from a single PDF — is an issue to keep in mind if you want to eventually make a Knight Lab timeline yourself.

-In exploring other visualization options, Shannon also made a Google MyMaps that showcases the places featured in Johnson’s table of locations entitled “A Geographic Tracing of East Boston Social Centers and Predecessor Organizations’ Locations” that can be found at the back of “When All Give, All Gain…” These maps show the geographic reach of the social centers, and include summer camps, preschools, neighborhood centers, and other locations that are relevant to the EBSOC and it’s amazing reach throughout the city of Boston and New England as a whole.
-Similarly to Knight Lab, Google MyMaps is an easy to use and free platform that we at the BRC recommend as a possible mapping platform for cultural organizations to use when creating their own digital projects.
+In exploring other visualization options, Shannon also made a Google MyMaps that showcases the places featured in Johnson’s table of locations entitled “A Geographic Tracing of East Boston Social Centers and Predecessor Organizations’ Locations” that can be found at the back of “When All Give, All Gain…” These maps show the geographic reach of the social centers, and include summer camps, preschools, neighborhood centers, and other locations that are relevant to the EBSOC and its amazing reach throughout the city of Boston and New England as a whole.
 Here are screenshots of the map: